ericgarcia11/cse210-hw/notes.md

 When I create the ReflectionActivity, I can turn it in an Activity inheritor class by adding ": Activity" after the class name, like this:
 - Normal: "public class ReflectionActivity".
 - inheritor: "public class ReflectionActivity : Activity".

+#### What is polymorphism and why is it important?
+Imagine that you are a conductor of an orchestra and you want a C note.
+For the guitar players, they will need to put 3 fingers in some strings and parts of the guitar and use the other hand to play that strings; to piano players they will need to use +- 6 fingers above the piano keys, and others instrumental players will have another things to do, to reproduce a C note.
+As your role is not to play each thing, but to conduct the entire orchestra, you don't need to lost time with each detail about how they do it; but what you need is to ask for that behavior, that sound, in some way that, even being differents instruments, all of them could make the sound by that asked.
+Polymorphism is like this.
+You need something from different situations, and you need to call them in the same way, but they should have different behaviors and sometimes difference displays.
+Polymorphism is the ability of something to have or to be displayed in more than one form.
+For example, in my code this week, in a specific part, I need to save data into a file.
+I have different kind of data to save from each class, and this would be a problem; but, as all of them are Goal inherits, making the function "GetStringRepresentation" virtual, I can override the inherited classes functions to save each data the way I need.
+Basically doing this on parent class function:
+-  public virtual string GetStringRepresentation()
+And this on inherit classes function:
+- public override string GetStringRepresentation()